Back to Health News & Stories

 • It contributes to memory loss or other mood changes such as irritability and depression.

-• It affects calcium balance, causing it to leech from the bones.
+• It affects calcium balance, which can lead to bone loss.

 But why weight gain?

 You may be frustrated if you have healthy habits, but your body doesn't change the way you'd expect.
 That's because estrogen is a crucial player in maintaining weight balance.
-Estrogen loss can change how your weight is distributed—directing an accumulation right to your abdominal area (what women often refer to as "the pooch").
+Estrogen loss can change how your weight is distributed—directing fat accumulation to your waistline.
 It also lowers your metabolic rate and can affect your sleep habits.
-All of these issues combined create the perfect scenario for weight gain.
+All these issues combined create the perfect scenario for weight gain.

 When you aren't sleeping well, you tend to feel hungrier during the day and compensate for your fatigue by increasing carbohydrate intake.
-Excess carbohydrates are converted to—and stored—as fat.
-Your body finds this especially handy since fat releases more of the extra estrogen that it's missing.
+Excess carbohydrates are converted to and stored as fat.
+Your body finds this especially handy since fat releases more of the extra estrogen it is missing.

 You're never too young to prepare

-As you enter your late 40s, it's important to make sure regular exercise becomes part of your routine.
+As you enter your late 40s, it's essential to make sure regular exercise becomes part of your routine.
 Ideally, 30 minutes, 4-5 times a week, can help you stay healthy.

 You also can talk to your OB/GYN about managing your menopause challenges with hormone replacement therapy, including bioidentical hormone replacement.